 Tagging your albums and tracks should be straightforward with the possible exception of various artist or compilation albums.

-For these types of compilation albums if you want all tracks to show up as a single entity you want to make sure both the "album artists" and "artist" fields are the same for all tracks.
+For these types of compilation albums if you want all tracks to show up as a single entity you want to make sure both the "album" and "album artist" fields are the same for all tracks.
 Otherwise the album will be split up for the various artists listed.

 Multiple artists can be listed for tracks and should be separated with a "; " (semicolon space) as shown below.

 NOTE: if you have an artist with two albums of the same name you will need to use mbzalbumids or slightly change one title to differentiate the albums or they will get combined.
 An example is artist Kim Wilde who has two albums name "The Very Best Of Kim Wilde", one from 1984, one from 2001.

 To add music videos, setup a library with the type "Music Videos".
 The naming conventions for music videos are identical to movies.